MolPlantPathology/X-campestris-genomics-2024/Fig5/README.md

 done
 ```

-This is nice, but leaves us with spacer arrrays by all genomes individually, in a complex `.json` format that is not easy to concatenate into one file for all genomes.
+This is nice, but gives us spacer arrrays of all genomes individually, in a complex `.json` format that is not easy to concatenate into one file for all genomes.
 It's easier to concatenate all CRISPR containing genomes into one big `fasta` file, and then run the CRISPRCasFinder tool on this concatenated genome file In that way, we get all Xcr CRISPR spacers into one results file!

 ```bash
 (base) [mpaauw@omics-h0 pan_CRISPR]$ cat genome_concatenator.sh